Philco Model 4654 Predicta Television (1958)

 Movie 1

 You can click on the Movie 1 link next to the photo to view a short MPG movie clip of the same material.
-(If you are using a slow dial-up connection, you can save a local copy of the file and play it from your computer, rather than listen to the movie stop and start as it slowly downloads.
+(If you are using a slow connection, you can save a local copy of the file and play it from your computer, rather than listen to the movie stop and start as it downloads.
 In Windows, simply right-click on the Movie link and then choose Save Target As...)

 And just for fun, what better use for a vintage TV than to watch vintage movies?
 The following clip is from Alfred Hitchcock's Psycho.